statisticssweden/Balsam/docs/install.md

 # Installation instructions for installing a demo Balsam hub

-Only for demo purposes...
+# ⚠️ Only for demo purposes ⚠️

-Klowledge of Helm Kubernetes etc.

 ## Prerequisites